 Those are old and known problems with the default approach.
 Over the years, people have come up with various improved approaches.

-Throughout our work as a web development agency specializing in Django, we went through several approaches, adapting them as our needs and development practices changed.
+Throughout our work as a web development agency specializing in Django, we went through several of these approaches, adapting them as our needs and development practices changed.
+In this article we present a short version of that journey, to give you the context and rationale of why today's best practices are what they are.

 The first improvement that many Django developers make to default is to have a local settings file.
 They create a